 With its bright lighting and lack of seating (and cafe), Book World is a place that encourages both locals and tourists wanting to pick up a bestseller, recent release, or just a fun read to make their selections quickly and leave; it's not conducive to leisurely browsing for some undiscovered gem from a small literary press.
 Its current bestsellers list mimics national ones, with John Grisham's Confession tops in fiction, while nonfiction is led by two politically polar opposite authors—Glenn Beck (Broke) and Jon Stewart (Earth (the Book)).

-"They intimately understand the Upper Midwest market of smalltown Main Street America that marketers and politicians mythologize but don't really understand except as a Disney World confection," said Alex Genis, a Penguin Group sales rep based in Minneapolis, who calls on Streur at Bpdi Corp.
+"They intimately understand the Upper Midwest market of smalltown Main Street America that marketers and politicians mythologize but don't really understand except as a Disney World confection," said Alex Genis, a Penguin Group sales rep based in Minneapolis, who calls on Streur at Book World and at BPDI.
 "They have firm parameters of what they can sell, and don't waste their time on extraneous books, products, and vendors."